GildedPleb/hab-guide/docs/Introduction/practical.md

   - Snapshot, backup, and restore the blockchain
   - Move the blockchain between hosts
 - Drawbacks include:
-  - Slow dev cycle means out of sync with Kubernetes master branch, combined with automated updating this is the only thing that has killed the PoC node so far.
+  - Slow dev cycle means it can be out of sync with the Kubernetes master branch.
+Combined with automated updating this is the only thing that has killed the PoC node so far.
   - Not strictly needed
   - _Requires_ SSD drives